nigelkelly/nigelkelly.github.io/the-good-and-bad-parts-of-firebase-syncing-part2.md

 *12 Sept 2013*
 ## The Good and Bad of Firebase Syncing - A Followup

 I wrote about an issue I noted with firebase syncing last week.
 The article can be found [here](http://nigelkelly.github.io/the-good-and-bad-parts-of-firebase-syncing-part1.html).
 I had observed that data created locally by a disconnected client will not make it back to the firebase servers and that if you do a page refresh, whilst a disconnection is in play, that data will be also lost locally.
+As data is not saved locally or remotely it is lost.
 Firebase does not seem to do local persistent storage which is an important fallback for disconnection scenarios.
-You can download the tests [here]() and run them yourself or you can watch this video I created of myself running the test.
+You can download the tests [here](https://github.com/nigelkelly/firebase-tests) and run them yourself or you can watch this video of me running the test.

 [Click to see my Video of the Test](https://youtube.googleapis.com/v/q_A732VS6C8%26hl=en%26fs=1)